ngorm/ngorm/GUIDE.md

 TL:DR doc which will walk you through all things necessary to get started with ngorm.
 Please check godoc reference too, there is a lot of good details there.

+**NOTE**: The SQL shown in this doc is based on the ql dialect, which is SQL like.
+You might see different results if you use other dialect.
+To have the same result use ql database.

 Enjoy!

 ## Table of contents